j4w8n/supakit/README.md

 Sets the browser cookies on login and logout, from the Supabase `session`.

 Supakit will set these three cookies.
-All of which are available in `locals.session`.
+They're automatically updated when the session is refreshed.

 - `sb-user`
 - `sb-access-token`